 If you’re curious about getting a rough idea as to how much you could reduce your reliance on electricity companies through implementing a solar + storage solution, try our new online calculator.

 It’s very easy to use.
-Just enter your latest bill cost or average daily consumption, input your town or suburb and choose from a wide range of systems to base the calculations on.
+Just enter your latest bill cost or average daily consumption, input your town or suburb, and choose from a wide range of systems on which to base the calculations.

 View our full range here.
 Or contact our friendly solar battery experts for advice on the best solution for you and the latest prices.